The Defining Qualities Of Father Vs. Dad

 Fathers tend to have priorities far above their families.
 They might claim that they work hard to earn money for their family, but if he does so at the expense of missing out on his child's life, his priorities are askew.
 If he works far more than necessary, his intentions are likely for selfish reasons.
 A father tends to care more about outside opinions, his hobbies and interests, and having fancy things.

-While it would be nice to be able to make a man switch up his priorities, it will not be something that sticks until the decision is his own.
-If you are a father at this point in time and looking to better yourself as a parent, you are taking a step in the right direction by simply attempting to do better.
+While it would be nice to make a man switch up his priorities, it will not be something that sticks until the decision is his own.
+If you are a father at this point and looking to better yourself as a parent, you are taking a step in the right direction by simply attempting to do better.
 A father becomes a dad by putting in the effort.

 Fathers Children, Fails To Parent Them